Updated July 6th, 2020

 This is a brief overview of our online course offerings for Summer 2020.
 We are holding our 2-week Entrepreneurship and the Environment program from June 22 – July 3 and our 2-week Sustainable Cities program from July 6 – 17.

-Information posted here is accurate but still in development and subject to minor changes.
+Information posted here is accurate but subject to minor changes.

 In keeping with one of the most essential aspects of what makes a Sustainable Summer program what it is, we want our online programs to allow for collaboration between students from all over the map.
 Consequently, courses will meet in real time (rather than asynchronously) with breakout sessions and group project work occurring outside of classroom hours.
 We know that it is going to be difficult to replicate the same level of community that occurs on an “in-person” program, but we feel it is important to maintain as much of the same format and structure as possible while also recognizing that certain aspects of our typical programming will not be replicable in a virtual format.